Master of Teaching (Early Childhood and Primary)

 International students must bring police check documentation from their own countries.
 Australian students who have lived in another country for 12 months or more must provide a police check from that country for that period.

-To qualify for the degree, a student must complete 160 cp from the Schedule of Unit Offerings, consisting of:
+To qualify for the degree, a student must complete 160 cp from the schedule of subject offerings, consisting of: